holepunchto/pear-docs/guide/sharing-a-pear-app.md

 This will download and open the app.

-Note: Anyone running the app also help to seed it.
-So if the app had a lot of users, the original seeder could close down the process.
+> Anyone running the app also help to seed it.
+So if an app has a lot of users the original seeder could close down the process with no consequences to application uptime/functionality.

 ## Next